Which Sonos Speaker Should You Buy?

-What’s to like: The One SL sounds almost identical to the Sonos One, according to our testers.
+What’s to like: The Sonos One SL sounds almost identical to the Sonos One, according to our testers.
 And that’s a good thing.
 The sonic signature is clear and detailed, and the bass is impactful, if not super-deep.
-The One SL is a monophonic speaker, and our testers found that the sound improves when the model is stereo-paired with another One SL.
+The Sonos One SL is a monophonic speaker, and our testers find that the sound improves when the model is stereo-paired with another One SL.

-What’s not to like: The lack of smart speaker features might be considered a drawback to some, while others might wish for Bluetooth pairing with a smartphone.
+What’s not to like: The lack of smart speaker features might be considered a drawback to some, while others might wish for the ability to pair by Bluetooth with a smartphone.
 The Ikea Symfonisk does offer similar sonic performance for slightly more than half the price of the One SL.

-Who should buy it: A music lover on a budget who doesn’t want a smart speaker like the Sonos One.
+Who should buy it: A music lover on a budget who doesn’t want or need a smart speaker like the Sonos One.

 Ikea Symfonisk Frame Speaker

-What it is: The Ikea Frame looks like a piece of wall art, but it’s actually a solid-sounding Sonos-powered multiroom speaker.
+What it is: Ikea’s Symfonisk Frame speaker looks like a piece of wall art, but it’s actually a solid-sounding Sonos-powered multiroom speaker.

-What’s to like: The Ikea Frame sounds quite good and quite a lot like the Symfonisk speaker and even the high-performing Sonos One/One SL.
-The Frame’s bass is surprisingly full, though a bit boomy, and the speaker has a vivid, clear midrange that can be a bit edgy at times.
-That problem improves if you’re willing to pony up for a second Frame and pair them in stereo.
+What’s to like: The Symfonisk Frame sounds quite good and quite a lot like the Symfonisk Bookshelf speaker, below, and even the high-performing Sonos One/One SL.
+The bass is surprisingly full, though a bit boomy, and the speaker has a vivid, clear midrange that can be a touch edgy at times.
+That problem improves if you’re willing to pony up for a second Frame and pair the two units in stereo.

-What’s not to like: While it’s quite a good speaker, the Ikea Frame is, well, not exactly a frame.
-The cloth covering is essentially a decorated, acoustically transparent speaker grill, which means that you can’t use it to frame your own artwork, because that would muffle the sound.
+What’s not to like: While it’s quite a good speaker, the Symfonisk Frame is, well, not exactly a frame.
+The cloth covering is essentially a decorated, acoustically transparent speaker grill, which means you can’t use it to frame your own artwork without muffling the sound.
+Ikea has added new “grills” for the speaker, channeling art from the Mona Lisa to Gustav Klimt’s Tree of Life, for $22 each.
+A European company called Unisk can custom print a grill for you using a photo or artwork for $57.
 The Frame’s substantial weight also requires some care when hanging it, and in most installations, the required power cord will be visible.

 Who should buy it: Someone who lives in a place where space is at a premium and the interior design is such that an Ikea Frame would fit right in.